Tanuj253/student2.0/_posts/2023-11-17-Digital-Divide_IPYNB_2_.md

 How might age, education level, or occupation affect someone's ability to access the internet?

+Some people who are older or in an older population are found to be slower at adapting while a population too young may not be able to handle the responsibility of devices.

 ## The digital divide can have a huge impact on society
 (IOC-1.C.4)
 ### Digital divide raises multiple beneficial and detrimental aspects: